brainhub/modsqr/README.md

 ### Dependencies

 This project relies on low-level OpenSSL library `libcrypto.so`.
-On Linux Fedora It can be installed as follows:
+On Linux Fedora this library can be installed as follows:
 ```
 dnf install openssl-libs
 ```